nickyhajal/world-domination-summit/_content/academies.md

 	<div class="collapsable-content">
 	Monday, July 13, 2015 from 1:00 PM to 4:00 PM
 		<h4>Summary</h4>
 		How do you build powerful professional relationships?
 In this workshop, Vanessa will go over all of the communication skills you need for interacting with people in business.
 She will give you the skills you need to master your presence, make authentic connections and speed read potential clients and customers.
 Vanessa will dive into networking, pitching, and negotiating using science based strategies and actionable techniques you can use immediately.
-This entertaining workshop will be highly interactive, informative and inspiring.
+This entertaining workshop will be highly interactive, informative and inspiring.<p></p>

 Attendees of this Academy will learn: How to master your presence.
 Pimp your elevator pitch.
 The psychology of authentic relationship building.
 The art of networking.
 Connecting and building rapport with VIPs.
 Cold-calling and pitching.
 The science of personality.
 <h4><a href="https://www.eventbrite.com/e/wds-academy-people-skills-for-business-tickets-16607078218" target="_blank">Register for People Skills for Business</a></h4>